rupin27/rupin27/README.md

 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=flat&logo=instagram&logoColor=white)](https://instagram.com/rupin27/)
 ## Currently...

-💼 Open to opportunities.

 🧠 Recently focussing on Artificial Intelligence and Machine Learning to expand my knowledge and stay up to date with upcoming technologies.

 📚 Reading [The 1% Rule: How to Fall in Love with the Process and Achieve Your Wildest Dreams](https://app.thestorygraph.com/books/e032e483-9c9e-4366-a41f-a8fc01a9adf2).

 ## Experience 💼

-Currently working as a Software Developer Intern @ Naralytics
+Currently working as a <b><i>Software Developer Intern @ Naralytics</i></b>

 I have previously worked as:

-- a Software Developer Intern at the Naralytics where I built an application and UI components using React Native, leveraging its versatility across both iOS and Android platforms, resulting in a seamless user experience.
+- a <b><i>Software Developer Intern at the Naralytics</i></b> where I built an application and UI components using React Native, leveraging its versatility across both iOS and Android platforms, resulting in a seamless user experience.
 Alongside, I developed a NLP BERT model for data labeling and classification, enabling accurate and specific psychometric assessments across various use cases within the app.
-- a Software Engineer Intern at Elucidata where I developed and maintained software systems and computing infrastructure utilizing Java, JavaScript, and SQL, while effectively identifying and resolving defects through troubleshoots, supporting data architecture, and generating reports.
+- a <b><i>Software Engineer Intern at Elucidata</i></b> where I developed and maintained software systems and computing infrastructure utilizing Java, JavaScript, and SQL, while effectively identifying and resolving defects through troubleshoots, supporting data architecture, and generating reports.

 ## Skills 📐